 Lighthouse on a Cliff

-“Lighthouse on a cliff” — this is my second attempt to turn and carve a lighthouse from basswood in 2016.
-Height with the base is 6″ (15 cm).
-Base diameter is 3 inches (7 cm).
+“Lighthouse on a Cliff” is my second attempt to turn and carve a lighthouse from basswood in 2016.
+The height of the lighthouse with the base is 6″ (15 cm).
+The base diameter is 3 inches (7 cm).

 Lighthouse #3